microconfig/microconfig/README.md

 Ansible is a powerful but too general engine for deployment management and doesn't provide a common and clean way to store configuration for microservices.
 And a lot of teams have to invent their own solutions based on Ansible.

 Microconfig does one thing and does it well.
-It provides an approach, best practices and engine to keep configuration for a big amount of services.
+It provides an approach, best practices how to keep configuration for a big amount of services and engine to build config sources into result files.

 You can use Microconfig together with config server and deployment frameworks.
 Configuration can be built during deploy phase and the resulting plain config files can be copied to the filesystem, where your services can access it directly(for instance, Spring Boot can read configuration from *.properties), or you can distribute result configuration using any config servers.
 Also, you can store not only application configuration but configuration how to run your services.
 And deployments frameworks can read configuration from Microconfig to start your services with right params and settings.